Transpersonal Psychology Counselling - 2 years Curriculum & Syllabus

 - Parts Work: Discovery, Relating, and Integrating

-- Deepening Personal Integrated Practice (PIP), Theory & Assessment
+- Deepening Personal Integrated Practice (PiP), Theory & Assessment

-- Triad Transpersonal Counselling Practice & Supervision
+- Triad Transpersonal Counselling Practice and Supervision

 Syllabus Overview